 If you choose a contractor or individual without being able to confirm their qualifications and skill set, it could end up costing you more in the long run.
 If the serviceman or woman doesn’t have the knowledge to properly service your particular AC equipment, you may end up needing another, more experienced contractor to correct their mistakes and it could cost you multiple Trip Charges.

 Myth 2: Choosing a small business is better.

-Myth 3: It’s okay to use any type of refrigerant in your AC.
+Myth 3: You can use any type of refrigerant in your air conditioner.